mandakan/life-compass/user_stories/user_story_8_1_define_translation_structure.md

 ## ❓ Refinement Questions

 - Should we adopt a library (e.g., i18next, react-intl) to handle translations, or implement a custom solution?
+Yes. i18next is the choice.
 - How will we structure our JSON files: as flat key/value pairs or with nested objects to group related strings (e.g., for different components or pages)?
+Flat structure.
 - What is the strategy for handling missing keys or incomplete translations in a user-friendly manner?
+Fallback to english for end-users.
+Developers should get a log message and the missing translations shall be collected.
+The debugging is not enabled in production.
 - How could we support context-specific translations (different wording based on where the string is used)?
+Just add context variations in the json, do not use dynamic context switching.
 - Do we require support for pluralization, gender, or other language-specific grammar rules?
+Yes.
 - Will the translation files support versioning to manage changes over time, and how will we handle deprecations?
+As the translation files will be part of the same deployment as the app at all times no versioning should be necessary.
+Use version 1.0.0 in the json and check for this version when loading translations.
+No other versioning needed.
 - Are there additional safety measures, such as schema validations, needed to ensure the integrity of translation files?
+Validate this during testing.
 - For RTL languages, what additional layout or style adjustments must be envisioned?
+We will not support RTL at this point.
 - How will translations be updated or deployed, considering continuous integration and delivery environments?
+As part of the app deployment, no separate translation deployments.
+- How will strings be extracted for translation?
+Use i18next-parser and strings saved during debugging.

 ## 🔍 Additional Perspectives for Discussion